guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

 root@guido-Neptune-series-i9:/home/robot/RPLIDAR_C1_ws#
 ```

-it means you are succesfully created the docker image.
+it means you have succesfully created the docker image.